metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_cluster_definition_v1alpha1_manifest.md

 Optional:

-- `as_env_from` (List of String) Deprecated: AsEnvFrom has been deprecated since 0.9.0 and will be removed in 0.10.0 Specifies the containers to inject the ConfigMap parameters as environment variables.
+- `as_env_from` (List of String) Specifies the containers to inject the ConfigMap parameters as environment variables.
 This is useful when application images accept parameters through environment variables and generate the final configuration file in the startup script based on these variables.
 This field allows users to specify a list of container names, and KubeBlocks will inject the environment variables converted from the ConfigMap into these designated containers.
 This provides a flexible way to pass the configuration items from the ConfigMap to the container without modifying the image.
-Note: The field name 'asEnvFrom' may be changed to 'injectEnvTo' in future versions for better clarity.
+Deprecated: 'asEnvFrom' has been deprecated since 0.9.0 and will be removed in 0.10.0.
+Use 'injectEnvTo' instead.
 - `constraint_ref` (String) Specifies the name of the referenced configuration constraints object.
 - `default_mode` (Number) Deprecated: DefaultMode is deprecated since 0.9.0 and will be removed in 0.10.0 for scripts, auto set 0555 for configs, auto set 0444 Refers to the mode bits used to set permissions on created files by default.
 Must be an octal value between 0000 and 0777 or a decimal value between 0 and 511.
 YAML accepts both octal and decimal values, JSON requires decimal values for mode bits.
 Defaults to 0644.
 Directories within the path are not affected by this setting.
 This might be in conflict with other options that affect the file mode, like fsGroup, and the result can be other mode bits set.
 - `inject_env_to` (List of String) Specifies the containers to inject the ConfigMap parameters as environment variables.
 This is useful when application images accept parameters through environment variables and generate the final configuration file in the startup script based on these variables.
 This field allows users to specify a list of container names, and KubeBlocks will inject the environment variables converted from the ConfigMap into these designated containers.
 This provides a flexible way to pass the configuration items from the ConfigMap to the container without modifying the image.